bbbbbr/pandocs/src/Four_Player_Adapter.md

 3 "STAT" bytes are sent indicating the current connection status of the other Game Boys.
 Each byte is usually the same, however, sometimes the status can change midway through a ping, typically on STAT2 or STAT3.

-Each STAT byte looks like such:
+Each STAT byte has the following fields:
 Bit | Name
 ----|------------------------
  7  | Player 4 Connected